 a.
 The candidate shall have to undergo the prescribed courses of study in a College affiliated to the H.P.
-University for a period not less than three academic years (and not more than five academic years), passed the examinations prescribed and b.
-For the degree (B.A. / B. Sc. / B.Com. / B.C.A. / B.B.A.) the student will have to cumulate a minimum of 120 successful credit hours of coursework over a minimum of three and a maximum of five years from the date of admission. c.
+University for a period not less than three academic years (and not more than five academic years), passed the examinations prescribed and fulfilled such conditions as have been prescribed therefor.

+- b.
+For the degree (B.A. / B. Sc. / B.Com. / B.C.A. / B.B.A.) the student will have to cumulate a minimum of 120 successful credit hours of coursework over a minimum of three and a maximum of five years from the date of admission. - c.
 Provided that not more than three attempts will be allowed to pass a course.